Random question.... How do people really not lose weight doing insanity?

 Interested to see your thoughts.

-They are eating more than they need.
+They are most likely eating back what they burn.0

 It's really as simple as diet.

 Hi guys, i have finished 1 month of insanity and shockingly, am heavier than when i started.
 People do say i look a bit leaner and i feel stronger. but obviously, considering how physically demanding insanity is, i was hoping to lose weight as well.
 I dont have any excuses, i must simply be eating more than i think i am, though it doesnt feel like it.
-I think i need to start weighing food portions because it is so easy to underestimate otherwise.
+I think i need to start weighing food portions because it is so easy to underestimate otherwise.0

 This question is phrased incredibly rudely.
 Please get off your high horse.
 It's ok to be proud and feel good about your accomplishments.
 But it's so easy to get off the wagon and fail.
 Please be respectful to others who are at different place than you.